-- All Foster Carers and members of their family over 18 residing at home must have an assessment and a police check - Foster Carers must do everything reasonably possible, to meet the child/young person's needs, and must be able to separate the child/young person's needs from their own - Foster Carers must complete training to help them understand the requirements of their job, and become a fully authorised Carer - Foster Carers must work with the SCMSAC PSP Service, in the best interests of the child/young person and their family, to meet their needs and permanency goals
+- All foster carers and any family members over the age of 18 living in the home are required to undergo a Working With Children Check and a police check.
+Additionally, carers must complete the full assessment process. - Foster Carers must do everything reasonably possible, to meet the child/young person's needs, and must be able to separate the child/young person's needs from their own. - Foster Carers must complete training to help them understand the requirements of their job, and become a fully authorised Carer. - Foster Carers must work with the SCMSAC PSP Service, in the best interests of the child/young person and their family, to meet their needs and permanency goals.